David-Worboys/Black-DVD-Archiver/README.md

 * ![](./userguide_images/join_button.png) — Opens a pop-up window to allow the user to choose how the selected edit points are assembled.

-  The file cuts are performed as simultaneous background tasks to speed the cutting process, but it can still take time if the video source files are large and the user will have to wait.
+  The file cuts will take time, particularly if the video source files are large and the computer is a lower end machine, due to the preliminary file analysis and large amounts of data involved.
+The user will just have to wait for the process to complete.

   * ![](./userguide_images/clip_assembley_method.png)
     * The following two methods are available to assemble the edit